pgriess/node-websocket-client/README.md

 This supports the `send()` and `onmessage()` APIs.
 The `WebSocket` object will also emit `data` events that are node `Buffer` objects, in case you want to work with something lower-level than strings.

+## Transports

+Multiple transports are supported, indicated by the scheme provided to the `WebSocket` constructor. `ws://` is a standard TCP-based Web Socket;
+`ws+unix://` allows connection to a UNIX socket at the given path.